avihu111/avihu111.github.io/_posts/2022-03-29-Active-Learning.md

 title: Active Learning on a Budget
 ---

-This blogpost provides an intuitive overview of our paper "**Active Learning on a Budget - Opposite Strategies Suit High and Low Budgets"**.
+This blogpost provides an overview of our paper "**Active Learning on a Budget - Opposite Strategies Suit High and Low Budgets"**.

 This work was done in collaboration with [Guy Hacohen](https://www.cs.huji.ac.il/w~guy.hacohen/) and Prof [Daphna Weinshall](https://www.cs.huji.ac.il/~daphna/).